 Pointing towards the inn, Mannie spun on his heel and went back to work.
 Xioth once again checked behind him as he made his way over to the inn.

-The Village of Bamomble was one of the smallest of the old Empire.
+The city of Bamomble was the smallest of the 9 great cities of the old Empire.
 The nobles of the village had always maintained an amicable relationship to the common folk.
 The towns’ folk for the most part knew each other very well and never really threatened one another.
-The surrounding woods were of great importance to the villagers of Bamomble.
+The surrounding Forest was of great importance to the villagers of Bamomble.
 They would gather fruit and nuts as well as hunt for deer, boar and rabbits.
 For the most part, they all lived a simple but very enjoyable life.
-Even though the village was now part of the Novdravian Empire the military presence was virtually non-existent here due to the low importance of the village both strategically and financially.
+Even though the city was now part of the Dravian Empire the military presence was virtually non-existent here due to the low importance of the city both strategically and financially.

-There were no more than 10 stone buildings in the village.
+There were no more than 50 stone buildings in the city.
 For the most part the stone buildings were mainly establishments, An inn, a market place, a clothes maker, a couple of book shops and apothecary.
 The remaining structures were houses for the nobles that lived in the village.
 The Lords Manor stood prominent, the big red doors opening only when the noble men met or for village meetings.
-The rest of villagers lived in wooden huts dispersed around the main square.
+The rest of city folk lived in wooden huts dispersed around the main square.

 “Ya arraight there Xioth?”
-The innkeeper called from behind the shadows of the bar.
+The barkeeper called from behind the shadows of the bar.
 “Whatcha lot been up too today?”

 “I’m well, struggling to survive the day just like the rest of us.”
 Xioth strode towards the bar as he looked over the faces of the men and women who nursed their jugs of mead and ale.
 “Is Noreanor here?”